 5.10: Possessions (and Funds)

-(1) No provider subject to 115 CMR 5.00 shall interfere with the right of an individual to acquire, retain, and dispose of personal possessions unless authorized by a guardian, conservator, or representative payee; unless the interference or restriction is part of a duly developed and reviewed ISP or behavior modification plan; unless otherwise ordered by the court; or unless possession poses an immediate threat of serious physical harm to the individual or other persons.
+(1) No provider subject to 115 CMR 5.00 shall interfere with the right of an individual to acquire, retain, and dispose of personal possessions unless authorized by a guardian, conservator, or representative payee; unless the interference or restriction is part of a duly developed and reviewed ISP or positive behavior supports plan; unless otherwise ordered by the court; or unless possession poses an immediate threat of serious physical harm to the individual or other persons.
 In the event of restriction of possession by the provider on the grounds of imminent and serious physical harm, the provider shall be authorized to place the object in custodial safekeeping for the individual.

 (a) Any restriction on personal possessions or funds shall be documented in the individual's record, and a copy sent promptly to the provider's human rights committee.

-(b) Such restriction shall be accompanied where appropriate by a training plan, documented in the individual's record, to eliminate the need for the restriction.
+(b) Such restriction shall be accompanied by a training plan or a positive behavior support plan, as appropriate, documented in the individual's record, to eliminate the need for the restriction.

 (2) Where an individual seeks or requires assistance in the management or expenditure of funds, the provider shall establish, or assist the individual to establish, an individual interest-bearing bank account under the individual's name.